-&lt;sup>7 Today there are 3141 counties in the United States, but many of these did not exist in the late 19th century (e.g., Alaska and Hawaii were not part of United States; other young states still comprises territories; and some other counties were created by splitting larger counties).
-To abstract from differences owing to changes in composition of counties, our sample comprises 2400 counties with consistently defined boundaries from 1890 to 2000.
+7 Today there are 3,141 counties in the United States, but many of these did not exist in the late 19th century (e.g. Alaska and Hawaii were not part of United States; other young states still were comprised of territories; and some other counties were created by splitting larger counties).
+To abstract from differences owing to changes in composition of counties, our sample is comprised of 2,400 counties with consistently defined boundaries from 1890-2000.
 See the Appendix for details.